 Many renters have month-to-month leases instead of year-long leases.
 Because these are often informal, verbal agreements, the terms can sometimes be unclear.
-However, most states have specific rules about how these leases can be ended—particularly concerning how much notice both landlords and tenants are required to give.
-Choose your state from the dropdown menu at the top of this page for more information on month-to-month leases where you live.
+Rest assured, most states have specific laws concerning what can and cannot happen when you use a month-to-month lease.

 Month-to-month leases are a type of periodic tenancy that automatically renews at the end of every rent payment period.
 These tenancies are typically established in one of the following ways: